 In the following Module descriptions in the field "Form of examination" the text "See SPO" is written.
-Please note that examinations for all modules are defined in the examination announcements, see "Prüfungsankündigung"
+This only applies to the old SPO's.
+For the new SPO (this one), examinations for all modules are defined in the examination announcements, see "Prüfungsankündigung"